This article has been updated from a previous version.

 What are the benefits of paying annual premiums?

-Paying your premium once a year requires having thousands of dollars at the ready to afford it — after all, you don’t want to leave yourself short of cash or having to make budget compromises in other areas of your life.
+Paying your premium once a year requires having thousands of dollars at the ready to afford it — after all, you don’t want to leave yourself short of cash or have to make budget compromises in other areas of your life.
 But paying annually does have its benefits, including:

 Are there other insurance payment options?